Turquoise is a robin’s egg blue stone often displaying brown, black, or gray veining that has a long history of use by many cultures across the globe.

 Common Healing Properties of Turquoise:

-- Enhances communication with beings from other realms
+- Enhances communication with your guides

 - Helps you to be mindful of the present moment

-- Enhances self expression and communication
+- Enhances self-expression and communication

 - Aids in relaxation

-- Promotes spiritual ascension
+- Promotes spiritual growth

 - Helps you to remain on the path that is for your highest good